Prohibited sectors

 Other sector-specific conditions for some of the sectors

 FDI in various sectors is governed by conditions laid down by the DIPP.
-These include, among others, minimum capitalization in the case of non-banking finance companies, minimum projects size & capitalization for real estate companies.
+These include, among others, minimum capitalization in the case of non-banking finance companies, minimum project size & capitalization for real estate companies.

 Discussed below are certain sectors in which FDI is permitted under the Automatic route/Approval Route subject to certain conditions/restrictions.

-i.
-FDI in single-brand retail trading
+i FDI in single-brand retail trading

 • The products to be sold are of a single brand.

-• The products are sold under the same brand in India, and every other country in which the product is sold.
+• The products are sold under the same brand in India and every other country in which the product is sold.

-• Single brand product retailing only covers products that are branded during the manufacturing process.
+• Single-brand product retailing only covers products that are branded during the manufacturing process.

 • If the proposal for FDI exceeds 51 percent of the total capital of the company, at least 30 percent of the products sold have to mandatorily be sourced from Indian small industries (where the total investment in plant and machinery does not exceed US$ 2 million at the time of installation), village and cottage industries, artisans and craftsmen.

-ii.
-Investment in multi-brand retail trading
+ii Investment in multi-brand retail trading

 • Foreign investment in multi-brand retail trading has been permitted up to 51 percent under the approval route in states favoring multi brand retail trading.